 Once you’ve successfully completed this programme you’ll receive the qualification New Zealand Certificate in Electrical Pre-Trade (Level 3).

-Graduates of this qualification will be able to work within the electrical industry as an electrical apprentice, including maintaining current competency and communicating with stakeholders on electrical and related matters, in the context of the wider electrical industry and under supervision in a controlled environment.
-You will also have the option to progress into further education such as the New Zealand Diploma in Engineering (Electrical) or Bachelor of Applied Technology - Electrotechnology or other Electrical or Electronic programmes.
+Graduates of this qualification will be able to work within the electrical industry as an electrical apprentice, including maintaining current competency and communicating with stakeholders on electrical and related matters in the context of the wider electrical industry and under supervision in a controlled environment.
+You will also have the option to progress into further education, such as the New Zealand Diploma in Engineering (Electrical) or Bachelor of Engineering Technology (Electrical)

 International students/graduates: This programme is eligible for a Student Visa.
-After completion of this programme, graduates will not be eligible for a Post Study Work Visa, however you do have options to progress into further qualifications.
-Contact our Visa Team to understand qualifications eligible for Student or Post Study Work Visas.
+After completion of this programme, graduates will not be eligible for a Post Study Work Visa.
+However, you do have options to progress into further qualifications.
+Contact our Visa Team to understand the qualifications eligible for Student or Post Study Work Visas.

 For this programme, you will need the following: